 After a year of working full-time, I decided it was time to continue school.
 I completed my M.S. part-time while continuing to work in research.
 In 2014, my P.I. moved to New York along with my supervisor and I explored the more administrative side of academia while continuing to coordinate public health research.
 During this time I began to delve more deeply into neuroethics and began focusing on a couple of different projects in this area.

 I am now in my second year of an MD/PhD program at Wayne State University.
-I plan to complete my PhD in neuroscience, focusing on substance abuse.
+I plan to complete my PhD in neuroscience, focusing on substance use.
 This will be at least another 8 years dedicated to schooling – very exciting!